The Locker Key

 “Which one?”

-Mick points to Riley.
+Mick pointed to Riley.
 “The nasty-looking SOB.
 His name is Titus Riley.”

 “And what’s so nasty about him?”